tokyramarozaka/mimosa-iriela-extension/README.md

 # 👁‍🗨 Syntax overview

-To showcase a better grasp of how a planning problem might look like through out upcoming Domain-Specific Language (DSL) which allow to craft such planning problems, here is a snippet of the whole planning problem, including all those who acuquire roles and the norms from the aformentionned institutions.
+To showcase a better grasp of how a planning problem might look like through our upcoming Domain-Specific Language (DSL) which allow to craft such planning problems, here is a snippet of the whole planning problem, including all those who acuquire roles and the norms from the aformentionned institutions.

 ![alt text](https://github.com/tokyramarozaka/mimosa-iriela-extension/blob/master/iriela-planning-problem.png)